Skip to content

 Next steps

-1. Estimate your credits (startup, auto-enroll, and employer contributions) based on your headcount and intended plan design online at https://castlerockpep.com/startup.
+1. Estimate your credits (startup, auto-enroll, and employer contributions) based on your headcount and intended plan design online at https://castlerockpep.com/employer-resources.

 2. Talk to your CPA to confirm eligibility and how the credits apply to your specific situation.